AyishaSandiford/yogawithme-pp1/README.md

-This image was carefully selected as it shows a lady sitting in a tradition yoga poses with her eyes closed and hands open to her sides in a forest with a halo of light shining upon her.
+This image was carefully selected as it shows a lady sitting in a traditional yoga pose with her eyes closed and hands open to her sides in a forest with a halo of light shining upon her.
 The image gives the feeling that the lady is embracing nature, becoming one with all that's around her.
 For me this image represents where Yoga